-Kate Hudson Talks Online Dating And Dating Apps: ‘Its Weird’
+Kate Hudson Talks Online Dating And Dating Apps: ‘It’s Weird’

 “The reason I don’t talk about anything like that is because I have kids.
 People ask that question as if, ‘Oh yeah, it’s really healthy to publicly talk about who I am or am not dating when I’ve got a tween.’
 Ryder Robinson can read, and he can hear.
 I’m not going to indulge in that kind of thing until there’s someone in my life who I am introducing to my kids.”

-The Daily Mail reported that while Kate Hudson may not like to talk about her exes publicly or use technology and dating apps to find love online, she does get along with her old partners, as evidenced by the fact she recently spent time with Matthew Bellamy and Bellamy’s now-girlfriend Elle Evans, when they attended a concert by Twenty One Pilots earlier this week.
+The Daily Mail reported that while Kate Hudson may not like to talk about her exes publicly or use technology and dating apps to find love online, she does get along with her old partners, as evidenced by the fact that she recently spent time with Matthew Bellamy and Bellamy’s now-girlfriend Elle Evans when they attended a concert by Twenty One Pilots earlier this week.

-What do you think of Kate Hudson’s views that online dating and dating apps are weird and do you agree with her?
+What do you think of Kate Hudson’s views that online dating and dating apps are weird?
+Do you agree with her?

 [Featured Image by Richard Shotwell/AP Images]